 The foreskin of the penis and the glans penis (the cone-shaped end of the penis) can be inflamed.

 Inflammation of the penis can be caused by infections, such as yeast infections, sexually transmitted diseases (STDs), and scabies.
-Noninfectious causes include skin disorders, including balanitis xerotica obliterans.
-The inflammation causes pain, itching, redness, and swelling and can ultimately lead to a narrowing (stricture) of the urethra.
+Noninfectious causes include skin disorders, including allergic reactions (for example, to a latex condom or to birth control liquids or gels), lichen planus, psoriasis, seborrheic dermatitis, and balanitis xerotica obliterans.
+The inflammation causes pain, itching, redness, and swelling.
+Sores on the penis and swollen lymph nodes in the groin can develop.

 Balanoposthitis often begins with balanitis.
 It develops more often if the foreskin is tight or if a man has diabetes mellitus.
-Men who develop balanoposthitis have an increased chance of later developing balanitis xerotica obliterans, phimosis, paraphimosis, and penile cancer.
+Men who develop balanoposthitis have an increased chance of later developing phimosis and paraphimosis (problems related to the foreskin) and penile cancer.

-Last full review/revision October 2008 by Paul D. Lui, MD
+Last full review/revision June 2013 by Patrick J. Shenot, MD